bmwiedemann/reproducibleopensuse/presentation/reproducible.md

 * bit-identical with factory rpm and `osc build --define='%_buildhost reproducible' --define='%clamp_mtime_to_source_date_epoch Y' --define='%use_source_date_epoch_as_buildtime Y'`

+## No panacea

+* backdoors in source
+* buffer overflows and other bugs
+* bad crypto
+* volkswagen testing-mode

 ## Where do we want to go?

 * fix all build-compare issues